N004Drake/android-casual/GUI/src/README.txt

+If you're trying to run CASUAL, YOU'RE DOING IT WRONG!
+Install java and open the .jar file with java, not winzip.

+CASUAL package layout:
+/SCRIPTS <This is where you can modify the scripts, drop new ones, or change the application's behavior.
+/META-INF < Don't modify this
+/CASUAL < Stay out of here.

 About:
 CASUAL is a Cross-platform ADB Scripting, Universal Android Loader.
 CASUAL is a Scripting language and a package deployment system.
 It works with all android devices which can communicate with ADB.